Bacterial vaginosis: Causes

 One of the main risks for developing BV is douching, which alters the vaginal microbiota and predisposes women to developing BV.
 Douching is strongly discouraged by the U.S. Department of Health and Human Services and various medical authorities, for this and other reasons.

-BV is a risk factor for pelvic inflammatory disease, HIV, sexually transmitted infections (STIs), and reproductive and obstetric disorders or negative outcomes.
+BV is a risk factor for pelvic inflammatory disease, HIV, sexually transmitted infections (STIs), endometriosis, and reproductive and obstetric disorders or negative outcomes.
 Although BV can be associated with sexual activity, there is no clear evidence of sexual transmission.
 It is possible for sexually inactive persons to develop bacterial vaginosis.

-Also, subclinical iron deficiency may correlate with bacterial vaginosis in early pregnancy.
+Subclinical iron deficiency may correlate with bacterial vaginosis in early pregnancy.
 A longitudinal study published in February 2006, in the American Journal of Obstetrics and Gynecology, showed a link between psychosocial stress and bacterial vaginosis persisted even when other risk factors were taken into account.
 Exposure to the spermicide nonoxynol-9 does not affect the risk of developing bacterial vaginosis.

+The cause of the fishy smell of BV is mainly due to reduction of trimethylamine oxide (TMAO) to trimethylamine (TMA) by bacteria in vaginal secretion.
+TMA is the same compound that is predominantly responsible for the smell of decomposing fish.
+The diamines putrescine and cadaverine, which are the decarboxylation products of arginine and lysine amino acid metabolism, respectively, are also present in BV and may contribute to the fishy smell of the condition as well.